nus-cs2103-AY2223S1/ip/README.md

 ***

 ### Adding an Event : `event`
-Adds an todo task into the tasklist.
+Adds an event task into the tasklist.

 Format:  `event priority description /on date time-time`